Bloodsport (film): Writing

-According to co-writer Sheldon Lettich:

-I had known Frank Dux for a number of months before I came up with the idea for Bloodsport.
-Frank told me a lot of tall tales, most of which turned out to be bullshit.
-But his stories about participating in this so-called "Kumite" event sounded like a great idea for a movie.
-There was one guy who he introduced me to, named Richard Bender, who claimed to have actually been at the Kumite event and who swore everything Frank told me was true.
-A few years later this guy had a falling-out with Frank, and confessed to me that everything he told me about the Kumite was a lie; Frank had coached him in what to say.
+Screenwriter Sheldon Lettich said the film was inspired by Frank Dux's "tall tales" about the Kumite, "most of which turned out to be bullshit."

+Casting

+The film was Jean-Claude Van Damme's first leading role in a feature film.
+He had previously worked as an extra and stuntman in Cannon Films productions, but at the time of his casting was a struggling actor with bouts of homelessness, and was only offered the role after "almost begging" Cannon president Menahem Golan.
+Van Damme's role as a villain in the low-budget film No Retreat, No Surrender (1985) convinced producers of his potential.

-On casting the lead role, producer Mark DiSalle said, "I wanted a new martial arts star who was a ladies' man.
-Jean Claude [Van Damme] appeals to both men and women.
+On casting Van Damme, producer DiSalle said, "I wanted a new martial arts star who was a ladies' man.
+Jean-Claude appeals to both men and women.
 He's an American hero who fights for justice the American way and kicks the stuffing out of the bad guys."

 Filming

 Bloodsport was filmed entirely on location in Hong Kong.
 Shooting began on October 17, 1986.
-It was the first American feature film made in Hong Kong since 1969.
+It was the first American feature film made entirely in the city since 1969.
 Promotional materials indicated that the Kumite which Frank Dux won in 1975 was held in the Bahamas, but producers opted to set the story in Hong Kong because the city was "exciting and not over-exposed" in American films.

 Bloodsport is one of the few films featuring scenes filmed inside Kowloon Walled City before its demolition in 1993.
-Other locations included The Peninsula Hotel, Causeway Bay, Hong Kong Trail, Victoria Peak, and Stanley Fort.
+Other locations included the Peninsula Hotel, Causeway Bay, Hong Kong Trail, Victoria Peak, and Stanley Fort.

+The fight scenes were choreographed by the real Frank Dux and veteran Hong Kong stuntman Lee Ka-ting.

 Soundtrack

-Bloodsports soundtrack score was composed by Paul Hertzog, who would also compose the score for Jean-Claude Van Damme's next movie Kickboxer.
-The songs "Fight to Survive" and "On My Own" were performed by Stan Bush.
-Bush's performances are replaced on the soundtrack with alternate versions sung by Paul Delph.
-The song "Steal the Night" by Michael Bishop plays during a scene where Dux runs from Helmer and Rawlins.
-The song was released in the mid-2000s as a single containing a vocal and instrumental version.
-On June 26, 2007, Perseverance Records released a limited-edition CD of the soundtrack including, for the first time, the original film versions of the Stan Bush songs.
-In 2021 the complete soundtrack was released on picture discs by Waxwork Records.
+Bloodsports soundtrack score was composed by Paul Hertzog, who subsequently scored Van Damme's Kickboxer.
+The songs "Fight to Survive" and "On My Own" were performed by Stan Bush, though album versions featured alternative vocals by Paul Delph.
+The soundtrack has since received specialty physical reissues by labels including Perseverance Records (2007) and Waxwork Records (2021).

+Release

 Home media

 Bloodsport was released on VHS and Betamax by Warner Home Video on December 21, 1988.
 Within a few months, it had sold some 150,000 units.
 Warner also released a DVD of the film in the United States on October 1, 2002.

 Multiple Blu-ray versions have been released throughout the years, the earliest in 2010 and the latest, including 4K versions, in 2023 and beyond.
-The older releases feature only stereo audio, while the most recent ones also surround mixes.
+The older releases feature only stereo audio, while the most recent ones also feature surround mixes.